jpboston/features/README.md

 features
 ========

-sample drupal features for testing
+sample drupal features for testing.

+this adds 4 content types to the drupal system.